 Plan B (Terminal).
-Students who do not wish to continue in the program may submit a portfolio instead of a M.A. thesis.
+Students who do not wish to continue in the program may submit a portfolio instead of a M.A. thesis, which constitutes a final examination for Plan B students.
 This should consist of a minimum of three papers that together illustrate a command of sociological theory, research methods, and at least one substantive area.
 Students cannot move on to the Ph.D. phase of the program if they take the Plan B option.

 Doctor of Philosophy in Sociology

 The Ph.D. requires a total of 42 credits beyond the Master’s degree: 27 credits of Sociology seminars, which includes the nine credits of required courses (SOCI 6203, 6231, 6251), 18 credits of Sociology elective seminars, and 15 credits of GRAD 6950 (Doctoral Dissertation Research).
 Students may take up to six credits of seminars outside of the department, but these may not be used in place of the Sociology elective credits.

 General Examination.
 Students must demonstrate mastery over a particular area of sociological expertise.
 The General Examination has both a written and oral component.